Analysis of Biased Stochastic Gradient Descent Using Sequential Semidefinite Programs: Further discussion

 Upon careful analysis of the objective function, we note that when $\zeta=0$, we obtain $V_{k+1} = V_k$.
 In order to obtain a decrease for some $\zeta>0$, we require a negative derivative at $\zeta=0$.
 This amounts to the condition: $c^2 + (2G^2+\tilde M V_k)\delta^2 < m^2 V_k$.
 As $V_k$ gets smaller, this condition will eventually be violated.
 Specifically, the condition holds whenever $m^2-\tilde M \delta^2>0$ and

 Note that this is the same limit as was observed in the constant-$\alpha$ limits $\hat U_\star$ and $\tilde U_\star$ when $\alpha \to 0$ in~\eqref{e:ustar} and \eqref{utilde}, respectively.
-This is to be expected; choosing a time-varying stepsize cannot outperform a constant stepsize in terms of final optimization error.
+This is to be expected; the biased gradient information introduces an uncontrollable bias (which is quantified as $\frac{c^2+2\delta^2 G^2}{m^2-\tilde{M}\delta^2}$) into the final optimization result, and this can not be overcome by any stepsize rules.
 Notice that we have not ruled out the possibility that $V_k$ suddenly jumps below $\frac{c^2+2\delta^2 G^2}{m^2-\tilde M \delta^2}$ at some $k$ and then stays unchanged after that.
 We will make a formal argument to rule out this possibility in the next lemma.
 Moreover, the question remains as to whether this minimal error can be achieved \textit{faster} by varying $\alpha_k$ in an optimal manner.
 We describe the final nonlinear recursion in the next lemma.